-The most popular essential oils used to treat the symptoms of Obsessive Compulsive Disorder are: cypress, frankincense, geranium, lavender, patchouli, ylang ylang, bergamot, and sandalwood.
-Studies have shown that these specific essential oils can significantly improve the symptoms and emotions that OCD causes.
+The most popular essential oils used to treat the symptoms of obsessive-compulsive disorder (OCD) include cypress, frankincense, geranium, lavender, patchouli, ylang ylang, bergamot, and sandalwood.
+Studies have shown these specific essential oils can significantly improve the symptoms and emotions caused by OCD.
 What are the best essential oils for OCD?

-OCD is an anxiety disorder that eventually leads a person into a circular cycle of thoughts and compulsions that make the person who suffers from it feel the need to be perform these cycles almost ritualistically.
-The person may well be aware of the cycle but often will feel a strong urge to repeat them, most of the time even to the point of disrupting their normal life.
-This causes a sense of isolation from normal activities and relationships, and a general feeling of hopelessness to change these patterns.
+OCD is an anxiety disorder that eventually leads a person into a circular cycle of thoughts and compulsions causing sufferers to address tasks ritualistically.
+The person may well be aware of the cycle, but generally feel a strong urge to repeat them, most of the time even to the point of disrupting their normal life.

 However, there are many ways to treat the symptoms of OCD.
 Many individuals find essential oils effective, and the oils on this list are the best when it comes to OCD.
 And remember even before using homeopathic remedies like oils, it's always best to check with your doctor first to guard against any adverse interactions with other treatments/medications.

 Apply frankincense directly to the wrist or the bottom of the feet to significantly improve OCD symptoms.
 Repeat this process two to three times daily to help calm nerves and provide greater focus.